Interventions

 -

 Collective measures are aimed at the general population to improve preconception health.
-Examples include rubella vaccination of children, iodization of salt, radiological protection of all women of reproductive age, cigarette package labelling to prevent low birth weight in singletons, and educational campaigns on the use of folic acid.
-Some of these measures are not primarily undertaken to improve preconception health (e.g., iodization of salt), but nonetheless benefit the health of mother and child.
+Examples include radiological protection of all women of reproductive age, cigarette package labelling to prevent low birth weight in singletons, and educational campaigns on the use of folic acid.

 -

-General individual PCC is provided by primary care workers (such as general practitioners, midwives, or community healthcare workers) to all couples planning pregnancy.
+General individual preconception care is provided by primary care workers to all couples planning pregnancy.
 Community healthcare workers can reach people through their networks with information promoting healthy behaviour and preventive actions (e.g., individual advice on smoking cessation).
-By informing people about the importance of PCC, they can stimulate demand for appropriate services.
+By informing people about the importance of preconception care, they can stimulate demand for appropriate services.
 They can act as a link between the community or broader population and formal healthcare services.

 -